torstenwerner/alexa-youtube-tv/README.md

 Can control the Youtube player on your desktop by speaking to Amazon Alexa (Echo).
 Status: very early stage of development.

+## Vision

+The idea of this project is to combine Web applications with Speech recognition and synthesis.

 ## Architecture

 The web application in folder web is using nodejs and expressjs to implement the backend.